How to Visit Copper Canyon by Train – Updated 2019

 Copper Canyon by Train – Ticket Prices

-Ticket prices vary between the two trains and between the two classes within each train.
+Ticket prices vary between the two trains and between classes within each train.

-The Chepe Regional is split into two classes: Economic and Tourist.
-The difference is that the Economic class is primarily used for local commuters and tickets cannot be reserved.
+The Chepe Regional is split into two classes: Economy and Tourist.
+The difference is that the Economy class is primarily used for local commuters and tickets cannot be reserved.
 These tickets are purchased on the train the day of travel.
-Economic ticket holders do not have access to the dining car.
+Economy ticket holders do not have access to the dining car.
 Tourist class ticket holders have access to the dining car but the food is not included in the price.

 Chepe Regional Ticket Prices

-Economic tickets are like a form of public transportation; they’re purchased on-the-go and you cannot make reservations.
+Economy tickets are like a form of public transportation; they’re purchased on-the-go and you cannot make reservations.
 A single trip from Chihuahua to Los Mochis is much cheaper than the Tourist class, however, if you wish to stay at any of the towns along the way you will need to purchase each segment of your trip individually.
-Individual segments vary in price and you can obtain these prices by sending an email to [email protected]
+Individual segments vary in price and you can obtain these prices on the Chepe website.

 You will need to declare which stops you plan to disembark and the exact dates when you purchase your tickets.
 More information on how to purchase tickets below.

-You can mix and match Tourist and Economic tickets to save money if you plan to make more than three stops.
+You can mix and match Tourist and Economy tickets to save money if you plan to make more than three stops.

-HOT TIP: Taking a bus between El Fuerte and Los Mochis is only $70 MXP.
-You can save money and you won’t miss any spectacular views.
+HOT TIP: Taking a bus between El Fuerte and Los Mochis is about $70 MXP.
+The train is a minimum of $348 MXP.
+With the bus, you can save money and won’t miss any spectacular views.

-Below are price tables for the Chepe Regional Economic and Tourist classes.
+Below are old price tables for the Chepe Regional Economy and Tourist classes.
 These tables display prices from Chihuahua to the corresponding destinations.
-For individual segment prices see the Chepe website or send an email to [email protected] asking for the Economic prices.
+Again, the Chepe Regional is for locals.
+Tourists may not even be able to board.
+These prices were accurate in March 2020 but are no longer available on the Chepe website.

 Chihuahua to: | Price (MXP) |